 Rules and regulations

 Parks & Rec works with a number of partners to make Philadelphia’s parks and recreation spaces even better.
+Some of our partners include:

 - The Commission on Parks & Recreation (PaRC): An advisory board for Parks & Rec that works with the public to preserve and improve programs and resources.